EMERGENCY:

 Reducing Maternal and Neonatal Mortality

-Since 2013, Project HOPE has implemented the Saving Lives at Births (SLAB) program to reduce maternal and neonatal mortality by supporting local health systems.
-Through SLAB, we train and equip health workers to deliver quality antenatal, postnatal, and emergency care to high-risk mothers and newborns, as well as providing follow-up coaching with health providers to ensure skill retention.
-Similarly, our Saving Neonates at Risk program equips midwives and doctors with the skills and equipment to detect potential birth defects during pregnancy and to screen newborn babies for congenital hypothyroidism, while supporting mothers and families with psychological first aid.
+From 2013 to 2025, Project HOPE implemented the Saving Lives at Births (SLAB) program to reduce maternal and neonatal mortality by supporting local health systems.
+We trained and equipped health workers to deliver quality antenatal, postnatal, and emergency care to high-risk mothers and newborn.
+Project HOPE also provided follow-up coaching with health providers to ensure skill retention.
+Through similar programs, Project HOPE equipped midwives and doctors with the skills and equipment necessary to detect potential birth defects during pregnancy, screen newborn babies for congenital hypothyroidism, and support mothers and families with psychological first aid.

 Combatting Tuberculosis

-Project HOPE co-leads a USAID-funded consortium in developing a strategic health communication campaign to improve the coverage and outcomes of TB preventative treatment (TPT).
-The program leverages high-level political and faith-based support to improve reporting, encourage the practice of safe and preventive health behaviors, and mitigate stigma.
+Project HOPE previously co-led a USAID-funded consortium that developed a strategic health communication campaign to improve the coverage and outcomes of TB preventative treatment (TPT).
+The program leveraged high-level political and faith-based support to improve reporting, encourage the practice of safe and preventive health behaviors, and mitigate stigma.

-Additionally, as part of a regional effort to integrate TB and mental health care, Project HOPE has developed a collaborative care model to provide mental health support for people receiving TB treatment that includes screening tools for depression, anxiety and alcoholism; evidence-based mental health interventions; monitoring and evaluation; and research.
+Additionally, as part of a regional effort to integrate TB and mental health care, Project HOPE developed a collaborative care model to provide mental health support for people receiving TB treatment that included screening tools for depression, anxiety, and alcoholism; evidence-based mental health interventions; monitoring and evaluation; and research.

 Infection and Prevention Control

-Project HOPE works with local health facilities to strengthen the health workforce preparedness and response to COVID-19 and other infections by strengthening Infection Prevention Controls (IPC).
-This includes conducting assessments at health facilities, providing comprehensive training for frontline health workers, and capacity strengthening to monitor and manage IPC and address caps in care.
+Project HOPE worked with local health facilities to strengthen preparedness and response to COVID-19 and other infectious threats by strengthening Infection Prevention Controls (IPC).
+This included conducting assessments at health facilities, providing comprehensive training for frontline health workers, and capacity strengthening to monitor and manage IPC and address caps in care.

 Mental Health and Psychosocial Support

-Project HOPE’s Mental Health and Psychosocial Support (MHPSS) program equips health workers with the training and skills to deliver quality MHPSS and self-help support for mothers and newborns, while promoting mental health resilience programs for women and families.
+Project HOPE’s Mental Health and Psychosocial Support (MHPSS) program previously equipped health workers with the training and skills needed to deliver quality MHPSS and self-help support for mothers and newborns, as well as promote mental health resilience programs for women and families.

 Our History in Indonesia